debersonpaula/tsrx/readme.md

 ## Setup the script configuration

-Create a js file as example below to setup the scrips command:
+Create a js file as example below to setup the scrips command with a mininal setup:

 Ex.: _react.config.js_